-Rock climbing above water without ropes, also known as deep water soloing, is an amazing (although sometimes scary) experience in Vietnam.
-I spent several hours deep water soloing with Cat Ba Climbing, an experienced climbing tour group, and was in awe with the emerald water and limestone cliffs views.
+Rock climbing above water without ropes, also known as deep water soloing (DWS), is an amazing experience in Vietnam.
+I went deep water soloing with an experienced Cát Bà climbing tour group and was in awe with the emerald water and limestone cliffs.

-Here, I share practical tips and what to expect and wear for a successful deep water solo experience in Vietnam.
+Here, I share practical tips on deep water soloing in Vietnam.
+This post covers:

 - Tip #1: Only a little rock climbing experience is needed.
-You don’t need to be a “good” or an experienced rock climber to deep water solo.
-You need to be able to climb up real rocks, so some basic rock climbing experience is helpful.
-My session had V1 to V8 climbers with zero to some deep water solo experience.
+You don’t need to be a “good” or experienced rock climber to deep water solo.
+You need to be able to climb up real rocks that have good holds, so some basic rock climbing experience is helpful.
+My session had V2 to V7 climbers with zero to some deep water solo experience.

-Some climbing tour groups (like the one I did with Cat Ba Climbing) requires no rock climbing experience.
-This is true if you go with experienced people who are able to teach you and identify beginner-friendly routes, which some tour groups are equipped to do.
+Some climbing tours (like the one I did with Cat Ba Climbing) require no rock climbing experience.
+This is true if you go with experienced people who can teach you and identify beginner-friendly routes, which some tour groups are equipped to do.

 - Tip #2: You should be comfortable swimming.
 You will be falling or jumping into the water so you will need to be comfortable swimming back to the boat (more on this later).